The solar industry in Oregon is growing at an astronomical pace. But how can homeowners make sure they’re getting solar from a trustworthy company?

 Things that Help You Spot a Shady Solar Company

-If someone shows up or calls you without you having submitted your information requesting a consultation, your best bet is to ask for their information, and tell them you need to look into their company before going forward.
+If someone calls you without you having submitted your information and requests a consultation, your best bet is to ask for their information and tell them you need to look into their company before proceeding.

 Pretending to be associated with the utility company